LukeBlueLOx/Dash/README.md

 ### - the presented visualization shows MRI slices of the brain.

+### Tips from the creator of this great visualization 👍🍀☀️🙂✌: https://github.com/LukeBlueLOx/Dash/issues/1

 #### If someone has a similar set of MRI - I can try to visualize individual cases: according to the parameters required or specified for the task.
 It is useful in many areas - for example: for the presentation of x-rays of welded joints.
 https://blox-land.herokuapp.com/#MRI